nosousa/OGcourse_F16/README.md

     * Chacon, Scott and Ben Straub, [*Pro Git: Everything You Need to Know about Git*](https://git-scm.com/book/en/v2), 2nd edition, Apress, 2014.
     * OSPC Data Visualizations project
 20. Collaboration: distributed data collection and analysis (cont.)

+## Disability services

+If you need any special accommodations, please provide us with a copy of your Accommodation Determination Letter (provided to you by the Student Disability Services office) as soon as possible so that you may discuss with me how your accommodations may be implemented in this course.